What type of content do you primarily create?

 Of course, the above methods are great if you're only sending fun videos to your friends and family.
 However, if you're looking to create high-quality videos with a better sharing experience across the web, Descript is a great tool to add to your arsenal, and it works on both Mac and Windows PCs.

-How do you send a video that is too long?
+How do you send a video that is too large?

-What to do when a video is too long to send on iPhone?
+What to do when a video is too large to send?

 If you've got an iPhone video that's too long, you have a few options: